 The Research and Analysis Unit maintains a comprehensive database containing information on every homicide that occurred in the City of Chicago between 1965 and 1996.
 This information is culled from Chicago Police Department files following a long-standing collaborative process developed with the department's Detective Division.
-Staff recently began an effort to update the dataset with information for the years 1997 through 2000.
+Staff recently completed an effort to update the dataset with information for the years 1997 through 2000, and will soon begin collecting 2001 data.
 We expect to generate a variety of research products from this dataset and to develop an archive version for use by other researchers through the University of Michigan's National Criminal Justice Data Archive.
-Data collection activity has nearly been completed.
 The data cleaning process will take several more weeks to complete.